 Since joining Rockefeller Group, Mr. Shearer has overseen some of the company’s largest industrial development projects throughout New Jersey and Pennsylvania, including a 900,000 square-foot industrial development in Edison, N.J., and a 2.1 million-square-foot five-building project in Piscataway, N.J.
 Mr. Shearer is also currently overseeing the development of a 453,600 square-foot industrial project in Lehigh Valley, Pa.

 Prior to joining Rockefeller Group in 2018, Mr. Shearer worked for Prologis, where he was Senior Vice President, Market Officer for New York/New Jersey.
 While at Prologis, he oversaw more than 34 million square feet of industrial properties and developed 1.8 million square feet of build-to-suit and speculative industrial space.
 Prior to his work in the New York/New Jersey region, Mr. Shearer held the same position at Prologis in the Mid-Atlantic region, managing a 15-million-square-foot industrial portfolio in Maryland, North and South Carolina, and Virginia.

-Mr. Shearer is a NAIOP New Jersey Chapter Trustee.
+Mr. Shearer is currently President of NAIOP’s New Jersey Chapter.
 He holds a bachelor’s degree in finance from Salisbury State University in Salisbury, Md.